 Rebif® (interferon beta-1a) is a prescription medicine used to treat relapsing forms of multiple sclerosis, to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.
+It is not known if Rebif is safe and effective in children.

-Please see Rebif® Prescribing Information and Medication Guide included in this brochure and Important Safety Information on pages 20-23.
+Please see Rebif Prescribing Information and Medication Guide and Important Safety Information on pages 11-12.